 The devices that enable thieves to do this are called signal boosters.
 They’re a simple hack thieves can use to steal your car.
 They can generally be assembled with less than $50 worth of materials.
 With instructions on the internet, virtually anyone can build them.
 They’re used by high-level car thieves and high school students alike.

 Most cars with remote key fobs basically work through sending signals back and forth.
 In normal (legitimate) circumstances, when you get near your car, the remote entry system in the car detects that the key is near, and it sends out a signal to the key.
 The key, in return, sends a response, and the system unlocks the car.
 (It’s a little bit like saying a password to get into a speakeasy; the system is asking for the word, and the key fob essentially responds with the correct word.)
 Normally this is fine, because it’s you, with the fob, walking up to your car.

 But when thieves are trying to steal the car, they use signal amplifying devices to trick both the entry system and the key fob into thinking they’re close to each other.
 So your key fob could be inside your house, and your car in the driveway.
 One thief holding a device gets near the fob, and the other stands near your car.
 The devices have longer-range capability, so they amplify the car’s password request to the key, and the key’s response.
 The whole exchange happens just like it would if the fob were actually close to the car.
 And the door opens.
-And in cars with keyless ignition, the car can even be started this way.
+And in cars with keyless ignition (like start buttons), the car can even be started this way.

 It’s easy to prevent

 The good news is that, as advanced as this hack is, the solution is very simple.
 You just need to block your key fob’s signal when you’re not using it to open or drive your car.
 There are a few ways to do this.
 Some people recommend putting it in your refrigerator or freezer.
 That will work, because the airtight metal walls will block the signal.
 But the moisture isn’t ideal for the longevity of your key fob’s circuit board or its battery.